Vaccine CEOs issue safety pledge amid Trump’s quest for pre-election approval

 “There is a very, very low chance that the trials that are running as we speak could [be completed] before the end of October and therefore there could be — if all other conditions required for an Emergency Use Authorization are met — an approval,” Slaoui told NPR.
 “I think it’s extremely unlikely but not impossible, and therefore it’s the right thing to do to be prepared, in case.”

-Slaoui said in a separate interview with the news site Science Magazine that he would not remain in the administration if he detected ``undue'' political pressure in vaccine approval.
+Slaoui said in a separate interview with the news site Science that he would not remain in the administration if he detected “undue” political pressure in vaccine approval.

 “I would immediately resign if there is undue interference in this process,” he said, adding: “I have to say there has been absolutely no interference.”